 The costs of living and studying in Dubai are definitely lower as compared to the US or European countries.
 Average tuition fees are about 40,000 AED per year and the average living expenses are about 8,000 AED per year.
 Fees vary from institute to institute and some programs including an MBA have higher fees.

 The Dubai government offers scholarships to international students.
-Additionally, there are various institutes which offer scholarships ranging from 10% to 100% of tuition fees.
+Additionally, there are various institutes that offer scholarships ranging from 10% to 100% of tuition fees.

 Students from India can get education loans from state banks for up to Rs.2.5 Million.
 Security of up to 100% of the loan amount will be needed and the repayment period varies from 5-7 years.
 Please contact individual banks for more information.